You Are Children of Light

 For if I build up again those things which I destroyed, I prove myself a law-breaker.

-For I through the law died to the law, that I might live to God.
+I became dead to the law by the letter that I might live in harmony with God.

 I have been executed with the Anointed, and it is no longer I who live, but the Anointed lives in me.
-That life which I now live in the flesh, I live by faith in the Child of God, who loved me and gave himself up for me.
+That life which I now live, I live by faith in The Child of God, who loved me and emptied himself for me.

 I don’t reject the grace of God.
 For if justice is through the law, then the Anointed died for nothing!”

-Foolish Galatians, who has bewitched you not to obey the truth, before whose eyes Jesus the Anointed was openly portrayed among you as executed?
+Foolish Galatians, who has bewitched you not to obey the truth?
+I told you exactly what happened when Jesus the Anointed was executed!

 I just want to learn this from you: Did you receive the Spirit by the works of the law, or by hearing of faith?